The [CII]--SFR correlation in dwarf galaxies across cosmic time: Results

 \section{Results}

-Here, we present our results, focusing first on the galaxy properties at $z=0$, and later on the redshift evolution.
-For all the analysis, we only consider particles within a sphere of 0.2$R_{\rm vir}$, to exclude any possible satellites around the target galaxy.
+Here, we present our results, focusing first on the galaxy properties at the final redshift of the runs, i.e. $z=0$ for H1 and $z=0.4$ for H2, and later on the redshift evolution.
+For all the analysis, we only consider particles within a sphere of 0.2$R_{\rm vir}$, to exclude any possible satellites around the target galaxies.
+The main properties are reported in Table\ref{tab:results}.

-In Fig.~\ref{fig:smhm}, we show the stellar-to-halo mass relation for our dwarf galaxy (red star), compared with observational data from \citet{beasley16}, where the halo mass is estimated from globular cluster counting (grey stars) and dynamical measure (green dots), Local Group dwarf galaxies from \citet[][; magenta diamonds]{mcconnachie12}, and the semi-empirical models by \citet{behroozi13} and \citet{behroozi18}, reported as a blue dashed line and a red dot-dashed line, respectively.
+In Fig.~\ref{fig:smhm}, we show the stellar-to-halo mass relation for our dwarf galaxies (red stars), compared with observational data from \citet{beasley16}, where the halo mass is estimated from globular cluster counting (grey stars) and dynamical measure (green dots), Local Group dwarf galaxies from \citet[][; magenta diamonds]{mcconnachie12}, and the semi-empirical models by \citet{behroozi13} and \citet{behroozi18}, reported as a blue dashed line and a red dot-dashed line, respectively.
 The shaded areas correspond to 3$\sigma$ uncertainty in the models.
-Our galaxy is in very good agreement with both observations and theoretical models, well within the scatter of the data.
+Our galaxies are in good agreement with both observations and theoretical models, lying within the scatter of the data.

-In Fig.~\ref{fig:msize}, we show the half-mass radius of the galaxy as a function of the stellar mass, compared with the dwarf spheroidal galaxies from \citet{forbes11}, shown as green squares, and the results from the 3D+HST+CANDELS survey \citep{vanderwel14}, reported through the best-fit to late type (black dashed line) and early type (black dotted line) galaxies at $0.25<z<0.75$.
+In Fig.~\ref{fig:msize}, we show the half-mass radius of the two galaxies as a function of the stellar mass, compared with the dwarf spheroidal galaxies from \citet{forbes11}, shown as green squares, and the results from the 3D+HST+CANDELS survey \citep{vanderwel14}, reported through the best-fit to late type (black dashed line) and early type (black dotted line) galaxies at $0.25<z<0.75$.
 The cyan and grey dashed areas correspond to 1$\sigma$ and 3$\sigma$ uncertainty, respectively.
-Our simulation is reported as a blue star (computing the size in 3D radial bins) and a red star (computing the size from the 2D face-on projection), and exhibits a very good agreement with the observational data, in particular with the dwarf spheroidals.
+Our simulation{\rm s are} reported as blue stars (computing the size in 3D radial bins) and red stars (computing the size from the 2D face-on projection), and exhibit a very good agreement with the observational data, in particular with the dwarf spheroidals.